saijogiparthi650-glitch/UMBC-DATA606-Capstone/docs/report.md

 - Built and compared multiple ML models
 - Identified XGBoost as the best-performing model
 - Found payment history to be the most important factor
 - Developed a working Streamlit application
+- Deployed the application to the cloud

 ## Limitations